Everything You Need to Know About an Audit Trail

 An audit trail can track multiple documents or transactions related to a single project.
 For example, your business may establish a trail for accounts payable remittances from start to finish.

 Think about your current processes.
-Are there areas in that you already have an audit trail established?
+Are there areas in which you already have an audit trail established?

 How to Do an Audit Trail: What Should Be Included?

-An audit trail should include the necessary information to backtrack what occurred and who was involved.
+An audit trail should include the necessary information to look back at what occurred and who was involved.
 You may see different audit trails based on the application area.
 This information should be collected and documented chronologically to outline what transpired.
 Other standard information that should be documented includes:

 The What – The specifics of the item, transaction, or document being tracked should be known throughout the process.